finn-no/recsys_slates_dataset/README.md

 The dataset `ind2val.json` contains the mapping between the indices and the values of the categories (e.g. `"287": "JOB, Rogaland"`) and interaction types (e.g. `"1": "search"`).

+## Citations
-\## Citations This repository accompanies the paper [“Dynamic Slate Recommendation with Gated Recurrent Units and Thompson Sampling”](https://arxiv.org/abs/2104.15046) by Simen Eide, David S.
+This repository accompanies the paper [“Dynamic Slate Recommendation with Gated Recurrent Units and Thompson Sampling”](https://arxiv.org/abs/2104.15046) by Simen Eide, David S.
 Leslie and Arnoldo Frigessi.
-The article is under review, and the preprint can be obtained [here](https://arxiv.org/abs/2104.15046).

 If you use either the code, data or paper, please consider citing the paper.